 We sell our homes to homebuyers with household incomes that do not exceed certain limits set by the federal government.
-For example, in 2015 a family of 4 could have an income up to $65,800 and be eligible to purchase a land trust house.
+Specifically, your family income may not be above 80% of the area median income for Dane County, and these income limits change every year based on HUD guidelines.
 For more information, go to our Home Buyer Guide and view “Step 2: Do You Qualify”.

 The monthly Ground Lease fee is $75 for single family homes and $50 for condos.

 You get all the tax advantages of home ownership.
-All mortgage principal payments build your equity in your house.
-You get 25% of the increase in appraised value of your house.
-And no one can make you move — it is your home!
+All mortgage principal payments build your equity in your house instead of going into a landlord’s pockets.
+When you sell, you also get 25% of the increase in appraised value of your house.
+And you get to do what you want with the house — it is your home!

 Land trust houses are for people with modest incomes who simply cannot afford a house in the high-priced Madison market.
 If you can afford to buy a house on the conventional market – go for it!
 You would keep 100% of the increase in the value of your house.